Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 #### Get all terms in a term list-GET

 1. Change you method to **GET**.
-1. To verify that the term has been added to the list; In the **listId** parameter, enter the list ID that you generated in previous step.
+2. The relative path should be "https://[Endpoint]contentmoderator/text/lists/**[listId]**/items?api-version=2022-12-30-preview"
-1. Run the following commands substituting the [Endpoint] with your Resource Endpoint url. https://[Endpoint]contentmoderator/text/lists/**[listId]**/items?api-version=2022-12-30-preview
+3. To verify that the term has been added to the list; In the **listId** parameter, enter the list ID that you generated in previous step.
-2. Enter your subscription key, and then select **Send**.
+4. Enter your subscription key, and then select **Send**.
-3. In the **Response content** box, verify the terms you entered.
+5. In the **Response content** box, verify the terms you entered.
 4. Now, you successfully created a list including a term, you could screen text using a term list.

 **Request content** with sample url: https://[Endpoint]contentmoderator/text/lists/1234/items?api-version=2022-12-30-preview